uapi-group/kernel-features/README.md

 # Kernel Features 🤞 🎁 🙏

-1. Per-user-namespace `overflowuid`.

-   **Use-case #1**: Desktop integration for removable storage with file systems such as `ext4`: when a USB stick is inserted into a desktop with a session of a user "lennart", then this should have the effect that all files on the USB stick are owned by "lennart", regardless of what ownership is recorded in the file system.
-This currently works well for `vfat`, but does not work for `ext4`, `btrfs`, `xfs`, which store their own UIDs on the file system.
-By combining UID mapping mounts and a per-user-namespace `overflowuid` we can make this work: the mount is established with a UID map without entries, but with its `overflowuid` set to the desktop user's UID, so that all files on the disk will be assigned to the `overflowuid` and thus the user.

-   **Use-case #2**: UID mapping mounts with `systemd-homed`: any files inside a LUKS home file system should be assigned to the UID the user has assigned locally.

 2. Ability to unmount obstructed mounts.
 (This means: you have a stack of mounts on the very same inode, and you want to remove a mount in the middle.
 Right now, you can only remove the topmost mount.)